clarus/coq-blog/posts/2019-09-28 Importing mutually recursive types from OCaml to Coq.md

 We transform algebraic data types to&nbsp;Coq's inductive types.
 We use a notation to implement the type synonym&nbsp;`leaf`.
 This is a trick because Coq only supports inductive types in mutual definitions.
 See the [documentation on notations](https://coq.inria.fr/refman/user-extensions/syntax-extensions.html?highlight=notation#reserving-notations) for more information.
 We rename the&nbsp;`leaf` type parameter&nbsp;`'content` instead of&nbsp;`'a` to avoid a name collision in&nbsp;Coq.
 The type parameters of the constructors are set implicit with the command&nbsp;`Arguments` to keep the behavior of&nbsp;OCaml.

 ## General mechanism
-We handle&nbsp;`type ... and ...` definitions with algebraic data types (including&nbsp;GADTs) and type synonyms.
+We handle&nbsp;`type ... and ...` definitions with algebraic data types (including&nbsp;GADTs, "Generalized Algebraic Data Types") and type synonyms.
 We do not handle abstract types.
 For records in mutual definitions, one can use a type synonym to a more generic record.
 For example:

     type expression =
       | Number of int